 - Let the water and fruit sit for at least 2 hours, or until the fruit is plump and soft

-- Strain the fruit, preserving the soaking water, and add it to a high-speed blender.
+- Strain the fruit, reserving the soaking water, and add it to a high-speed blender.

 - Add a few tablespoons of the soaking water to the blender and blend until you have a smooth paste.